fleetdm/fleet/handbook/product.md

 You may have to wipe your local MySQL database in order to set up Fleet successfully.
 Check out the [Clear your local MySQL database](#clear-your-local-mysql-database) section of this document for instructions.

-#### Login and logout flow
+#### Log in and log out flow

-Successfully login by running the `fleetctl login` command.
+Successfully log in by running the `fleetctl login` command.

-Successfully logout by running the `fleetctl logout` command.
+Successfully log out by running the `fleetctl logout` command.
 Then, log in again.

 #### Hosts